marsplus/dc_simulation/README.md

 ####
 To run the code, you need python3.x and a multi-agent simulation platform named Mesa.
-Type: python src/model.py
+Type: python src/model.py It is highly recommended to use virtualenv to create a folder and then git clone this project into the folder.

 ####
 Notice: